-Students enrolled in the Intensive English Program who have applied for an undergraduate or graduate degree program at UCF, can meet English proficiency requirements per University regulations by completing all core classes in level 8 or higher with a 'B' average or better.
-This would waive the language proficiency test requirements for UCF.
+Students enrolled in the Intensive English Program who have applied for an undergraduate or graduate degree program at UCF, can meet English proficiency requirements per University regulations by completing all core classes in level 8 or higher with a 'B' or a higher grade.
+This would waive the TOEFL requirements for UCF.
 If eligible, you can request a Proficiency Waiver online through myINTL.
-For more information, please visit: